 Then in 1987 I was T-boned – meaning a car ran a red light and rammed into the drivers side of my vehicle.
 I hit my head against the window and was diagnosed with a concussion and whiplash.

 In 2002 I was rear-ended while my car was fully stopped and the other hit at fairly high speed.
 The big mistake I made was that when I heard the guy hitting me I jammed my head against the head rest because I did not want to whiplash.
 Don’t ever do that!

 When the head is held still the force of the accident propels the brain back and forth in the skull.
 The occipital bones are pretty sharp which is why prefrontal cortex damage is extremely common in traumatic brain injury.
 The prefrontal cortex houses the executive functions which are discussed in the next post.

 In 2003 I did a banana-peel slip down a couple of stairs.
 Instead of breaking my fall, I focused on trying not to spill the plate of food in my hands on my friend’s new furniture.
 Uh, Don’t ever do that either!
 I broke three vertebrae when my back hit the stair edge.
-My head collided with the floor next to the tune of yet another concussion.
+My head then collided with the floor causing yet another concussion.

 In 2004 I accidentally got married.
 You laugh!
 It’s true!
 Due to a mixture of the brain injury and my doctor being adamant that I had to take vicodin to break the chronic pain cycle my body was in by that time, I was not exactly thinking clearly.
 I married a fellow in under 30 days of knowing him.
 Bad move!
 I’d say “Don’t ever do that”, but most people probably wouldn’t!
 The marriage lasted less than a year but long enough to sustain more head trauma.